nikeshkamble25/InterviewQnA/CSharp.md

 - System.Linq have added multiple functions like below
 	- Where
 	- OrderBy
+	- Select
 	- ..

 **AsParellel Extension Class**
-- This is used for expensive
+- This is used for expensive functions like in _Select_